nisheed75/RoboND-Kinematics-Project/writeup.md

 ```
 <br> where R_corr is the Correction Rotation Matrix

-Since we need roll, pitch and yaw we need to use the ``` transformations.py ``` module from the TF package to get these values since ROS returns then in quaternions. <br>
+Since we need roll, pitch, and yaw we need to use the ``` transformations.py ``` module from the TF package to get these values since ROS returns than in quaternions. <br>

 We then extract <b>nx</b>, <b>ny</b>, <b>nz</b> values from this Rrpy matrix to obtain the wrist cneter position.
 Once we have the wrist center poisiton. <br>
 ![Gripper rotation eq][image7]